jf-simon/news/README.md

 - rdf feeds
 - no html support
 - keyword support
-- user set feed image
 - refresh content of popup with visible popup
 - need better notification of new infos
-- click on the  to open the articel in webbrowser (e bug)
+- click on the  to open the articel in webbrowser
 - entry bug to set feed url (e bug)